 Non-Government receivables include New Jersey E-ZPass pre-paid customers, postpaid E-ZPass customers property damage claims and other receivables.
-New Jersey E-ZPass pre-paid customer receivable includes negative balance account amounts which are less than 90 days old.
+New Jersey E-ZPass prepaid customer receivable includes negative balance account amounts which are less than 90 days old.
 Post-paid E-ZPass customer receivable include amounts that are billed to commercial companies for toll usage on the New Jersey Turnpike and Garden State Parkway and are fully collateralized by surety bonds, letters of credit or cash.
 Property damage claims receivable consist of amounts due primarily from insurers of customers who damage Authority property.
-Other receivables include amounts due from the operators of food and fuel concessions at the service plazas and prescription drug formulary rebates from CVS Caremark.
-Homdel Arts Center receivables include amounts due from Live Nation Worldwide, Inc., and PNC Bank Corporation.
+Other receivables include amounts due from the operators of food and fuel concessions at the service plazas, prescription drug formulary rebates from CVS Caremark, and interest receivable from leases and PPP's.
+Arts Center receivables include amounts due from Live Nation Worldwide, Inc., and PNC Bank Corporation.
 A reserve for uncollectible accounts receivable is established based on specific identification.